enomsg/vim-haskellConcealPlus/README.md

 ### Available Options

     'q' option to disable concealing of scientific constants (e.g. π).
-    'A' option to not try to preserve indentation.
+    '𝐒' option to disable String type to 𝐒 concealing '𝐓' option to disable Text type to 𝐓 concealing '𝐄' option to disable Either/Right/Left to 𝐄/𝑅/𝐿 concealing '𝐌' option to disable Maybe/Just/Nothing to 𝐌/𝐽/𝑁 concealing 'A' option to not try to preserve indentation.
     's' option to disable space consumption after ∑,∏,√ and ¬ functions.
     '*' option to enable concealing of asterisk with '⋅' sign.